Press Release for Monday, November 28, 2016

 UNF Listed in National Rankings for Study Abroad Participation

 Department of Public Relations

-UNF was the only Florida state university in the Master’s Carnegie classification that was listed in the Open Doors report.
-The University awarded credit to 506 students who studied abroad in the 2012-13 academic year.
-A total of 932 institutions across the country participated in the report.
+Over 1,300 institutions across the country participated in this year’s Open Door report.
+UNF was the only Florida state university in the Master’s Carnegie classification that was listed in the report.
+UNF, which has students studying abroad at more than twice the national average, awarded credit to 578 students who studied abroad in the 2014-15 academic year.

 UNF, a nationally ranked university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures through a well-rounded education.